-Lead Agency: Engineering Supporting Agencies: Public Works, Township Admin istration, Emerg ency Managem ent Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials her er Weather Description of the Problem: The Greendell Road and Long Hill catch basin is in need of replacement in order to improve stormwater.
+Lead Agency: Engineering Supporting Agencies: Public Works, Township Administration, Emergency Management Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials □Hurricane □Infestation □Nor'easter □Severe Weather □Severe Winter Weather □Wildfire Description of the Problem: The Greendell Road and Long Hill catch basin is in need of replacement in order to improve stormwater.
 Flooded roadways can impact evacuation routes, prevent emergency responders from reaching a location, and impede on necessary medical appointments or needs for vulnerable populations.
-Description of the Solution: The Township Engineer will detended the risk of flooding.
-Cost effection Works.
+Description of the Solution: The Township Engineer will design the required improvements to the catch basin to reduce the risk of flooding.
+Cost effective measures will be implemented by the Department of Public Works.
 Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP Implementation Timeline: 5 years Goals Met: 2 Benefits: This action would reduce the flooding impacts felt by the Township along Greendell Road and Long Hill.
 Impact on Socially Vulnerable Populations: This action will assist socially vulnerable populations whose properties are impacted by flooding along Greendell Road and Long Hill.
 Furthermore, this action will assist in keeping roadways clear of flood waters for the populations which may need to attend medical appointments or require medical attention from first responders.
 Impact on Future Development: Future development in the impacted area will be less likely to be flooded.
-Impact on Critical Facilities/Lifelines: This action would assist in the I Hill, permitting first responders Impact on Capabilities: Not applicable Climate Change Considerations: A warmer atmosphere means so often, including increased perior roadways difficult, and often time ds of intense ra Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure F ' ' ems Protection (NSP) d Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) Structural Flood Control Projects (SP) □Emergency Services (ES) Priority □High ⊠Medium □Low Alternatives: Evaluation ent problem remains Raise banks of stream to incr capacity ease storage Cost prohibitive Construct floodwall alon g stream Cost prohibitive
+Impact on Critical Facilities/Lifelines: This action would assist in the reduction of roadway flooding along Greendell Road and Long Hill, permitting first responders to traverse the roadways safely.
+Impact on Capabilities: Not applicable Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
+Heavy rain events make traversing roadways difficult, and often times unsafe.
+Mitigation Category □Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □ Natural Resource Protection (NR) ⊠ Structural Flood Control Projects (SP) □ Emergency Services (ES) Priority □High ⊠Medium □Low Alternatives: Action Evaluation No action Current problem remains Raise banks of stream to increase storage capacity Construct floodwall along stream Cost prohibitive